rgambord/c99-doc/doc/sections/7/19/6/1/index.rst

 .. _9899_7.19.6.1p17:

+.. container:: snum

+   :ref:`17 <9899_7.19.6.1p17>`

-:ref:`17 <9899_7.19.6.1p17>` EXAMPLE 2 In this example, multibyte characters do not have a state-dependent encoding, and the members of the extended character set that consist of more than one byte each consist of exactly two bytes, the first of which is denoted here by a and the second by an uppercase letter.
+EXAMPLE 2 In this example, multibyte characters do not have a state-dependent encoding, and the members of the extended character set that consist of more than one byte each consist of exactly two bytes, the first of which is denoted here by a and the second by an uppercase letter.

 .. _9899_7.19.6.1p18:

+.. container:: snum

+   :ref:`18 <9899_7.19.6.1p18>`

-:ref:`18 <9899_7.19.6.1p18>` Given the following wide string with length seven,
+Given the following wide string with length seven,

 ::